-Title X Part C - Homeless Education/McKinney Vento Act
+Title X Part C - Families in Transition/McKinney Vento Act

 To ensure that homelessness does not cause children to be left behind in school.

 The McKinney-Vento program is designed to address the problems that the children and youth of families in transition face in enrolling, attending, and succeeding in school.
 Under this program, state educational agencies must ensure that each child and youth in transition has equal access to the same free, appropriate education, including a public pre-school education, as other children and youth.
 Children and youth in transition should have access to the same education and services that they need to enable them to meet the same challenging state student academic achievement standards to which all students are held.
 In addition, students in transition may not be separated from the mainstream school environment.

 Students may be provided uniforms, supplies, payment of supply fees, and other assistance upon completion of required documentation.

 A student without a fixed, regular, and adequate nighttime residence is homeless (family in transition).
 The definition does not change whether the student is living with a parent or is separated from parents.
 Under the McKinney-Vento Act, a student is homeless if he/she has a primary residence that is any of the following: